 An ideal way to identify the consequences of foreign-born skilled labor flows would be to conduct an experiment in which foreign workers are randomly assigned to some "treated" local labor markets but not to other "untreated" markets.
 Causal wage and employment effects for natives could then be measured by comparing the outcomes of natives working in these treated and untreated markets.
 A similar experiment occurred in 2007 and 2008 when 65,000 H-1B skilled worker visas were randomly allocated to foreign applicants with job offers.
 Firms were unable to fill about 88,000 requested computer-related positions for H-1B workers in each of those two years.
-Our analysis tracks the consequences of this random H-1B supply shock on the employment and wages of natives across cities for computer-related occupations in for native-born workers in the same labor market.
+Our analysis tracks the consequences of this random H-1B supply shock on the employment and wages of natives across cities for computer-related occupations in 2009, 2010, and 2011.
+We find that negative H-1B shocks produced lower employment and wage growth for native-born workers in the same labor market.
 This implies that H-1B workers do not displace, but rather complement, natives in computer-related occupations.